Collection and Use of Personal Information

 - We may also use personal information for internal purposes such as auditing, data analysis, and research to improve Apple’s products, services, and customer communications.

 - If you enter into a sweepstake, contest, or similar promotion we may use the information you provide to administer those programs.

 Collection and Use of Non-Personal Information

 We also collect non-personal information − data in a form that does not permit direct association with any specific individual.
 We may collect, use, transfer, and disclose non-personal information for any purpose.
 The following are some examples of non-personal information that we collect and how we may use it:

 - We may collect information such as occupation, language, zip code, area code, unique device identifier, location, and the time zone where an Apple product is used so that we can better understand customer behavior and improve our products, services, and advertising.

 If we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined.

 Cookies and Other Technologies

-We use this information to understand and analyse trends, administer the site, learn about user behaviour on the site, and gather demographic information about our user base as a whole.
+We use this information to understand and analyze trends, to administer the site, to learn about user behavior on the site, and to gather demographic information about our user base as a whole.
 Apple may use this information in our marketing and advertising services.